 Dachshund Characteristics

-Call it the Wiener dog or Sausage dog, or Badger dog; Dachshunds are the dwarfs of the dog world.
-Short legs and a long body are how these dogs give a sausage-like look.
-The term badger was given to it for the fact that it was bred to scent, chase, and flush badgers.
-Now whether you believe it or not, there is a smaller version of these dwarfs called miniature Dachshunds.
-The size may be small, but both of these variations were bred to hunt burrow-dwelling animals.
+Whether you know them as Wiener dogs, Sausage dogs, or Badger dogs; Dachshunds are the dwarfs of the dog world.
+Short legs and long bodies are what give these dogs their sausage-like appearance.
+This breed was nicknamed badger because they were bred to track scents, chase, and flush badgers from their hiding places.
+Now whether you believe it or not, there is an even smaller version of these dwarfs called miniature Dachshunds.
+While their sizes range from tiny to small, both variations were bred to hunt burrow-dwelling animals.

-These are one of the most unique-looking dogs, and for that reason, they also occupy a place in the top 15 most popular dog breeds in the U.S. They may be from Germany but contain traces of French and British hounds and terriers as well.
-They have enjoyed aristocratic status with several royals in Europe, including Queen Victoria having one of them as a pet.
+Dachshunds are one of the most unique-looking dog breeds, and for that reason, they also occupy a place in the top 15 most popular dog breeds in the U.S. While the breed originated in Germany they also contain traces of French and British hounds and terriers as well.
+Dachshunds have enjoyed aristocratic status with several royals in Europe, including as a pet to Queen Victoria herself.

 These sausages come in 3 types of coats; long-haired, short-smooth-haired, and wire-haired.
-These coats come in a wide variety of colors, including red, cream, black, tan-pointed, wild boar, etc., and in patterns like merle, sable, brindle, and piebald.
+Their coats come in a wide variety of colors including; red, cream, black, tan-pointed, wild boar, etc., and in patterns like merle, sable, brindle, and piebald.
+So no matter your preference, you're sure to find a little dachshund with a coat that leaves you in awe.

 What is the price of a Dachshund?

-The initial purchasing price can vary depending on the purchase avenue.
-You can get a Weiner dog from a breeder, rescue shelter, Craigslist, puppy farms, etc. Its age, breeder’s reputation, gender, coat color, and type, and bloodline are some factors influencing the price.
-Let’s try to break down the price by categorizing it by initial buying/adoption costs, vaccinations, diets, healthcare, and grooming.
+The initial purchase price of a Dachshund can vary depending on the avenue you choose to find your new furbaby.
+You can choose to get a Weiner dog from a breeder, rescue shelter, Craigslist, puppy farms, etc. But keep in mind that the age of the puppy, the breeder’s reputation, as well as its gender, coat color, coat texture, and bloodline are just some of the factors influencing price.

 Buying: $1500 – $2000